Rare cancers

 Patient organisations

-Your cancer team may be able to tell you if there is a patient organisation for the type of cancer you have.
+Your healthcare team can tell you if there is a patient organisation for the type of cancer you have.

 Here are some tips for finding reliable information about rare cancer types:

-• Look for sites which end with .org (not-for-profit organisations) or .gov (government-run).
+• Look for sites which end with .org (not-for-profit organisations) or .gov (run by the government).

-• If you find the same details on a few different websites, it is more likely that the information is accurate.
+• If you find the same information on several websites, it is more likely that the information is correct.
+But it is worth checking with your healthcare team.

 Helpful websites for rare cancers

-• Orphanet provides information on rare conditions, including cancers.
-This includes treatments that may be used, and patient organisations for that cancer.
+• Orphanet offers information on rare conditions, including cancers.
+This includes possible treatments, and patient organisations for that cancer.
 You can also use Orphanet to find out if there are any other names for the type of cancer you have.
 This can be helpful when you are searching for information.

-• Cancer52 is an alliance of patient organisations for less common cancers in the UK.
-They provide a list of organisations by cancer type.
+• Cancer52 is a partnership of over 100 patient organisations for rare and less common cancers in the UK.
+It offers a list of organisations by cancer type.